Cambodian elections a choice between strongman or boycott | New Country 923

 That seems all over now, said Sebastian Strangio, author of a 2014 biography of the prime minister.

-Hun Sen was beholden to the Western aid donors who funded the massive peacekeeping and nation-building U.N. mission to rehabilitate Cambodia in 1992-1993.
-Introduction of liberal democracy to replace the classical communist single-party state Hun Sen had been running was part of the deal.
+Hun Sen was beholden to the Western aid donors who funded the massive peacekeeping and nation-building U.N. mission to rehabilitate Cambodia in 1992 and 1993.
+Introduction of a liberal democracy to replace the classical communist single-party state Hun Sen had been running was part of the deal.

 Further financial assistance was needed to develop Cambodia, so Hun Sen at least maintained enough of a democratic framework to satisfy his benefactors.
 They tolerated a strongman who may not have been desirable but was capable.